Shorter Presentations

 Many teen clients seem unwilling, unengaged, or uninterested in therapy.
 That doesn’t mean they’re resistant, though.
 It means they don’t want to talk about their feelings with a stranger, learn shrink-wrapped coping skills, or identify measurable treatment goals.
 What teen would?

-We’ll reframe this so-called resistance from developmental, attachment, and trauma-informed perspectives — to help us look beyond their initial reluctance and engage teen clients more effectively.
+In this presentation, we’ll reframe this so-called resistance from developmental, attachment, and trauma-informed perspectives — to help us look beyond their initial reluctance and engage teen clients more effectively.
 Sometimes, that’s all it takes for the reluctance to disappear.
 Other times, we discover clients are stuck.
 In other words, they’re trapped in ineffective patterns of thinking and doing.
 We’ll explore that Stuckness, identify common exacerbating factors, and consider field-tested ideas for helping teens get unstuck.

 ENGAGING AVOIDANT TEENS: AN ATTACHMENT BASED APPROACH TO BUILDING THERAPEUTIC ALLIANCE